-The following includes two examples of Multistream arrangements involving the ACCESS Rack.
-In the first environment, the ACCESS Rack that is serving the Multistream initiates calls, and in the second, the serving ACCESS Rack accepts all of the incoming connections.
+The following includes two examples of Multistream arrangements involving the NX Rack.
+In the first environment, the NX Rack that is serving the Multistream initiates calls, and in the second, the serving NX Rack accepts all of the incoming connections.

-ACCESS RACK INITIATES THE CALL
+NX RACK INITIATES THE CALL

-In the "Multistreamer as caller" model, two different profiles will be built on ACCESS Rack A. The first profile, labelled "Multi-Duplex", will be defined as a standard, duplex ACCESS Rack connection.
+In the "Multistreamer as caller" model, two different profiles will be built on NX Rack A. The first profile, labelled "Multi-Duplex", will be defined as a standard, duplex NX Rack connection.
 The encoder to be used will be selected in the Local Encoder section, and the stream desired in return will be defined in the Remote Encoder section.

 The second profile is called "Multi-Simplex" and in this profile the Remote Transmitter is turned Off.
 Most other selections in this profile are irrelevant.
-User A will define remote connections for ACCESS Rack B, C, and D. They will assign the "Multi-Duplex" profile to ACCESS Rack B, and "Multi-Simplex" profile to the others.
-They will then establish a connection with ACCESS Rack B first, followed by C and D.
+User A will define remote connections for NX Rack B, C, and D. They will assign the "Multi-Duplex" profile to NX Rack B, and "Multi-Simplex" profile to the others.
+They will then establish a connection with NX Rack B first, followed by C and D.

-ACCESS RACK RECEIVES THE CALL
+NX RACK RECEIVES THE CALL

-In model number 2 where the serving ACCESS Rack accepts all incoming connections, all the profiles are built on the Remote Receivers.
-ACCESS Rack B will use a simple profile by defining the encoders in each direction, and assign that profile to ACCESS Rack A. ACCESS Rack C and D will each define a profile with their Local Encoders turned Off, and assign them to A. ACCESS Rack B should connect first.
+In model number 2 where the serving NX Rack accepts all incoming connections, all the profiles are built on the Remote Receivers.
+NX Rack B will use a simple profile by defining the encoders in each direction, and assign it to NX Rack A. NX Rack C and D will each define a profile with their Local Encoders turned Off, and assign them to A. NX Rack B should connect first.
 When C and D connect, they will hear the same stream as B, regardless of how their Remote Encoders are set in their profiles.